dornerworks/a653_sched/Readme.md

 ```
 Usage: ./a653_sched <domname:runtime> ...

-	All times are in milliseconds
+	All times are in milliseconds by default
 	Major Frame is the sum of all runtimes
 Options:
 	--help|-h		display this usage information
 	--ids|-i		User provided UUIDs
 	--names|-n		User provided UUIDs as ASCII
+	--micro|-u		Times are in microseconds
 	--pool|-p		pool name
 ```